 Furthermore, the difficulty faced by cybercriminals is exacerbated by a scarcity of cybersecurity personnel.
 According to the ISC2 – Cybersecurity-Workforce-Study-2020, the globe needs an extra million cybersecurity employees, with the APAC region needing 2.05 million.

 Technology can assist in addressing the deficit as well as combating cybercrime.
 Artificial intelligence (AI), machine learning (ML), and blockchain, among other new generation technologies, can help avoid cyber crime and make ecosystems safe and secure for consumers and enterprises.

 Artificial intelligence has a wide range of applications in the battle against cybercrime.
 Strengthening two-factor authentication, which employs criteria that validate users’ identities based on something the person knows, is, or possesses, is one of the ways AI may prevent cybercrime.
-On top of two-factor authentication, AI may offer extra levels of information and authentication.
-Deep learning, for example, may be used to detect undesired activities or threats by analysing data such as logs, real-time, or transactions.

 In the hands of cybersecurity specialists, blockchain technology is one of the most potent weapons available.
 All data on a blockchain is validated by every blockchain member, based on peer-to-peer network characteristics.
 As a result, a blockchain establishes a nearly impenetrable network that is nearly hard to hack.